Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Customization-Guide.md

 > **Audience:** Developers and AI agents deciding how to customize migration behavior.

-Use this guide to choose the right customization approach quickly.
+Use this page to choose the right customization approach quickly.

-## When You Need Customization
+## Customization Scenarios

-The migration tool handles standard data transformations automatically.
-You usually customize when:
+The migration tool handles standard data transformations by default.
+Customization is typically relevant when:

 1. **Project-specific behavior is required** (custom field types, non-standard widgets, module/table specifics).
 2. **Content model changes are required** (restructure content types, convert pages to reusable content, transform relationships).

 ## Decision Model

-Use this as a **decision aid**, not a strict process.
+This model is intended as a decision aid rather than a strict process.

-Think across two dimensions:
+Customization choices are commonly evaluated across two dimensions:

 - **Scope of change**
   - **Targeted**: single field/widget/type adjustments.